 By default, the variable is empty and no additionnal command is provided.

-.
+SETTING from file FILE.
 Usage:VALUE="$(bb-augeas-get "/etc/ssh/sshd_config" "Port")" if bb-error? then # Handle read error else # Do something useful echo "Configured SSH port is $VALUE"

-Sets the value of SETTING
+Sets the value of SETTING to VALUE in file FILE.

-is changed, it will delay EVENT
+If FILE is changed, it will delay EVENT with ARGUMENTS.

 Usage: